top of page

 Confocal immunofluorescence images of islets with insulin (green), and DAPI (blue) adapted from Banerjee et al. Diabetes 2016

-Our research aims to expand the understanding of how hormones regulate pancreatic islets in health and disease.
+Our group is working to expand the understanding of how hormones regulate pancreatic islets in health and disease.

-We hope elucidating physiologic mechanisms of gestational beta-cell adaptation will identify novel therapeutic targets to expand functional beta-cell mass and treat all types of diabetes.
+We anticipate that uncovering mechanisms of gestational beta-cell adaptation will identify novel therapeutic targets to expand functional beta-cell mass and lead to new treatments for of all types of diabetes.